bglusman/debt_ceiling/README.md

   c.whitelist = %w(app lib)
   #or
   #exclude debt scores for files/folders matching these strings (commented as mutually exclusive)
-  #c.blacklist = %w(config version debt_ceiling.rb)
+  #c.blacklist = %w(config schema routes)
 end
 ```

-As mentioned/linked above, additional customization is supported.
+As mentioned/linked above, additional customization is supported via a debt.rb file which may define one or both of two methods DebtCeiling will call if defined when calculating debt for each module scanned (if it passes the whitelist/blacklist stage of filtering).

-As shown in example file, set a path for `extension_path` pointing to a file defining DebtCeiling::Debt like the one in examples directory, and define its methods for your own additional calculation per file.
+As shown in example file, set a path for `extension_path` pointing to a file defining `DebtCeiling::Debt` like the one in examples directory, and define its methods for your own additional calculation per file.

 ### Improvement ideas/suggestsions for contributing:

 * rubocop/cane integration debt for style violations

-* default/custom points per reek smell detected (not currently part of rubycritic grading, despite integration)
+* default/custom points per reek smell detected (not currently part of RubyCritic grading, but available in full analysis)

 * every line over x ideal file size is y points of debt